Register your business name

 - Decide on a name that's right for your business.

-- See if the business name you want is available through the check name availability search on the ASIC website.
+- See if the business name you want is available through the check name availability search on ASIC's website.
+You should also check it’s not already a registered trade mark to avoid infringing on someone else’s legal right through Australian Trade Mark Search.

 Cost of registering

-The fees to register your business name with ASIC include:
+The fees to register your business name with ASIC are:

-Find out more about the business name payments and fees for registering or renewing a business name, and how to pay your fees on the ASIC website.
+Payment is accepted through the Business Registration Service when you register for a business name.
+You can find out more about the business name payments and fees for registering or renewing a business name on the ASIC website.

 How long does registration take?

-A business name registration application should take you around 15 -20 minutes to complete online.
+A business name registration should take you around 12 minutes to complete online.
 If you have an ABN, have provided all the required documents, and paid the fee, you should get confirmation in:

 - two business days for payment by credit card